Yanqiao4396/proactive-review-three-data-abstraction-starter/writing/review.md

 - [] Reviewed and understood all of the technical content in the course slides
 - [] Completed all source code surveys, programming projects, and engineering efforts
 - [] Confirmed that you have a passing build in all of the aforementioned projects
+- [] Reviewed any available instructor feedback in each of the aforementioned projects
 - [] Answered all of the questions in the proactive review document

 TODO: If you have questions or concerns about content in this module that you